DataFire/Integrations/integrations/generated/payrun/README.md

   * ToDate `string`: The upper filter date.
 E.g 2017-04-05
   * MessageTypes `string`: The DPS message types as a CSV list.
 E.g. P6,P9,SL1,SL2
   * MessageStatuses `string`: The DPS message status as a CSV list.
 E.g. Retrieved,Processed,Blocked,Ignored
+  * StartIndex `string`: The element index to begin the report.
+Used to control paging within large data sets.
+E.g. 1
+  * MaxIndex `string`: The highest element index to return from the report.
+Used to control paging within large data sets.
+E.g. 100
   * Authorization **required** `string`: The OAuth 1 authorization header. &apos;Auto&apos; enables auto complete.
   * Api-Version **required** `string`: The version of the api to target.
 Omit or set as &apos;default&apos; to target the current api version.